 The committee has established two sub-groups, the Beach Boys, that oversees beach conditions and works closely with Council on beach maintenance; and the Garden Group which co-operates with Council on the care of the 14 parks and gardens in the estate.

 Encounter Lakes and Franklin Island offer a truly unique residential environment for those fortunate enough to take up residence; and ELRGI provides a resource of enthusiastic members dedicated to continuously improving the quality of that environment.

 SPORTS AND EDUCATION EVENTS

-ELRGI strongly supports the lake being used to teach children water safety and to be a central part of the venue for the twice-yearly triathlons.
-These special events are enjoyed by people from many and varied backgrounds and bring a life to the lake that adds to everybody’s pleasure.
+ELRGI strongly supports the lakes being used to teach children water safety and a wide range of other aquatic events.
+These activities are enjoyed by people from many and varied backgrounds and bring a life to the lakes that adds to everybody’s pleasure.

 Flotation devices are mandatory safety equipment for all lake users in kayaks, canoes, paddle boats, sailing boats and paddleboards.
 Inspectors from Marine Services police this requirement on a regular basis.

 As residents of Encounter Lakes/Franklin Island live, on or near our lakes, we often notice day to day problems that need to be resolved, or safety issues that should be addressed.
 Until January 2017 Council by-laws were un-enforceable and inspectors had not been able to police issues such as dogs on beaches and the taking of shellfish.
 New, enforceable by-laws encouraging safe behaviour are now in place and most of these problems should be resolved.